rumstil/eqlogparser/readme.md

 There are a few additonal tracker classes available:

 The CharTracker class keeps track of who is a friend or foe.
-This functionality is mostly useful to the FightTracker, but again we don't want to mix too many concerns in a single class so it's a separate class.
+This functionality is mostly useful to the FightTracker because EQ logs don't include context to indicate if a third party is a friend or foe.

 The LootTracker class keeps track of which mobs dropped what loot.
 This is used to collect data that can increase the accuracy of information on the raidloot.com website.